milesChild/image-processing/ImageProcessing/README.md

 **Commands:**

-Load, save, or manipulate an processableImageImpl, either adding or pulling it from the model's _imageLibrary_.
+Load, save, or manipulate an Image, either adding or pulling it from the model's _imageLibrary_.

-> **Brighten:** allows user to brighten an processableImageImpl by a certain value and save it to a new name.
+> **Brighten:** allows user to brighten an Image by a certain value and save it to a new name.
 >
-> **Dim:** allows user to dim an processableImageImpl by a certain value and save it to a new name.
+> **Dim:** allows user to dim an Image by a certain value and save it to a new name.
 >
-> **HorizontalFlip:** allows the user to horizontally-flip an processableImageImpl and save it under a new name.
+> **HorizontalFlip:** allows the user to horizontally-flip an Image and save it under a new name.
 >
-> **VerticalFlip:** allows the user to vertically-flip an processableImageImpl and save it under a new name.
+> **VerticalFlip:** allows the user to vertically-flip an Image and save it under a new name.
 >
-> **Blur:** allows the user to apply a blurring filter to an processableImageImpl and save it under a new name.
+> **Blur:** allows the user to apply a blurring filter to an Image and save it under a new name.
 >
-> **Sharpen:** allows the user to apply a sharpening filter to an processableImageImpl and save it under a new name.
+> **Sharpen:** allows the user to apply a sharpening filter to an Image and save it under a new name.
 >
-> **Grayscale:** allows the user to apply a grayscale conversion to an processableImageImpl and save it under a new name.
+> **Grayscale:** allows the user to apply a grayscale conversion to an Image and save it under a new name.
 The user can either apply a simple grayscaling filter to the image or specify a specific grayscaling type for the image they wish to filter.
 >
-> **Sepia:** allows the user to apply a sepia filter to a processableImageImpl and save it under a new name.
+> **Sepia:** allows the user to apply a sepia filter to a Image and save it under a new name.
 >
-> **Load:** allows the user to load in a new processableImageImpl from the specified processableImageImpl-path and add it to the current _imageLibrary_.
+> **Load:** allows the user to load in a new Image from the specified Image and add it to the current _imageLibrary_.
 >
-> **Save:** allows the user to save an processableImageImpl that exists in the _imageLibrary_ to the specified processableImageImpl-path.
+> **Save:** allows the user to save an Image that exists in the _imageLibrary_ to the specified Image-path.
 >

 ***